CortesJoan/WebPortfolio/_portfolios/discord-bot-RSS.md

 The project is structured into multiple Python files for modularity and maintainability:

-- `bot.py`: Contains the main `FigurasBot` class that handles the bot functionality and commands
+- `bot.py`: Contains the main `RssDiscordBot` class that handles the bot functionality and commands
-- `rss_feed.py`: Implements the `RSSFeed` class responsible for fetching and parsing the Twitter RSS feed
+- `rss_feed.py`: Implements the `RSSFeed` class responsible for fetching and parsing the Twitter RSS feed from Nitter instances
 - `firebase_service.py`: Provides the `FirebaseService` class for interacting with the Firebase Realtime Database
 - `main.py`: The entry point of the application that initializes the bot and starts the event loop
 - `keep_alive.py`: A utility script to keep the bot running continuously on the hosting platform